quantumopticss/lab_optimizer/README.md

 ---------
 - local_optimize :

-  local_optimize aim at finding local minimum of a function, the __local_optimize__ submodule is constructed based on [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html), including all of its supported algorithms, including
+  local_optimize aims at finding local minimum of a function, the __local_optimize__ submodule is constructed based on [scipy.optimize.minimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html), including all of its supported algorithms, including

   - Nelder-Mead (defeault)
   - L-BFGS-B